phpdocker-io/kong-certbot-agent/README.md

 You can give the agent a pretty big list of domains to acquire certificates for (100), but bear in mind it will be one certificate shared among all of them.
 You might want to set up different cronjobs for different sets of certificates, grouped in a manner that makes sense to you.
+Also, if one of the domains you're getting a certificate from fails the HTTP challenge, cert acquisition for the whole group fails.

 ### How about wildcard certs?

 Unfortunately, certbot does not support http challenges on wildcard certs, needing to resort to other types (like DNS).
 Due to the way certbot agent works, this will never be supported by the agent.

 ### Any considerations on a first time set up?